Anker Soundcore Liberty 5

 • Bluetooth version is 5.4 on Anker Soundcore Liberty 5 and 5.3 on Bose QuietComfort Ultra Earbuds (2nd Gen).

-• LDAC support is available on Anker Soundcore Liberty 5 but not on Bose QuietComfort Ultra Earbuds (2nd Gen).
+• LDAC support is present on Anker Soundcore Liberty 5 but not available on Bose QuietComfort Ultra Earbuds (2nd Gen).

-• aptX Adaptive support is available on Bose QuietComfort Ultra Earbuds (2nd Gen) but not on Anker Soundcore Liberty 5.
+• aptX Adaptive support is present on Bose QuietComfort Ultra Earbuds (2nd Gen) but not available on Anker Soundcore Liberty 5.

-• Number of microphones is 6 on Anker Soundcore Liberty 5 and 8 on Bose QuietComfort Ultra Earbuds (2nd Gen).
+• The number of microphones is 6 on Anker Soundcore Liberty 5 and 8 on Bose QuietComfort Ultra Earbuds (2nd Gen).

 Specs Comparison